Liquid Art Winery & Estate is the result of a dream constructed by David & Danielle Tegtmeier.

 Liquid Art Winery’s building is comprised of a full-production winery, tasting room and event center.
 The Event Center opened April 2016, and shortly after opening, hosted its first wedding.
 The Tasting Room opened in July 2016.

-Also in January 2018, a new product expansion was brought to life: Dave & Dani Craft Cider.
+Also in January 2018, a new product expansion was brought to life: Dave & Dani Craft Cider, named after the winemaker and his taste tester.
 Originally, the craft ciders were only served on tap in the Tasting Room.
 Due to an increase in demand to take the craft cider home and the increase of crop production with the vineyard expansions, a 9,000sf winery production facility expansion was built.
-Ground work began in January and was completed in June 2018.
 This expansion allows for Dave & Dani Craft Cider to be bottled in 12 oz. bottles.
+Ground work on the expansion began in January and was completed in June 2018.
+Danielle was selling the ciders into liquor stores hours after the product came off the bottling line.
+Days later, David and Danielle welcomed their first child, Savannah Grace.

-Liquid Art Wine (select varietals) and Dave & Dani Craft Cider are in product distribution across the state of Kansas in local liquor stores, bars, and restaurants.
-A dedicated, in-house Sales team are the "troops on the ground", representing the brands and maximizing self-distribution to bring the products to you!
+Liquid Art Wine (select varietals) and Dave & Dani Craft Cider are now in product distribution across the state of Kansas in local liquor stores, bars, and restaurants.
+A dedicated, in-house Sales team represent the brands and maximize self-distribution to bring the products to you!
+David and Danielle work closely with Kansas State University, particularly the National Strategic Sales Institute program, to provide beverage and sales internships to students.

 Thank you for supporting David, Danielle, and their team as they continue to share the art of grape growing and wine-making in the Midwest.